n6ai/minze/docs/guide/components/styling.md

 # Styling

 By default, any CSS defined in the `css` property is scoped to the component and is not affecting the global CSS.
-Global CSS doesn't affect the components styling either.
+Global CSS doesn't affect the styling of the component either.
 However, there are ways to make the component's styling overwritable by the global CSS.

 ::: tip
 By default, all [typography](https://cssreference.io/typography/) properties are inherited from the global CSS, like `color`, `font-family`, etc.
 :::

 ::: warning
-Custom elements are `display: inline` by default, in Minze however they are initialy set to `display: block`.
-To overwrite this bahavior use the `:host` selector.
+Custom elements are `display: inline` by default, in Minze however they are initially set to `display: block`.
+To overwrite this behavior use the `:host` selector.
 :::

 ## CSS